ThalesGroup/k8s-kms-plugin/README.md

 - `make gen` - generates all apis into gRPC or OpenAPI Servers and Clients
 - `make dev` - loads project into your kubernetes cluster (minikube or GKE will work just fine), and continously builds and deploys as you develop.
 - `make build` - builds the standalone `k8s-kms-plugin` binary

+NOTE:  Currently the standalone plugin just waits for the